pseudocoders/GPT-notes/basics/backend.md

 8. Ktor: Ktor is a server-side framework for Kotlin, but it can also be used with Swift through the Ktor-IO library.
 Ktor provides a flexible and asynchronous API for building web applications and services.
 It supports routing, HTTP clients, and templating.

+## ORM

+ORM stands for Object-Relational Mapping.
+It is a technique used in software development to bridge the gap between the object-oriented programming (OOP) paradigm and the relational database management systems (RDBMS).
+An ORM framework allows developers to interact with a database using object-oriented concepts instead of writing raw SQL queries.

+The primary purpose of an ORM is to facilitate the mapping of data between the relational database and the application's object model.
+It provides a layer of abstraction that allows developers to work with objects and their relationships, while the ORM framework handles the underlying database operations.

+Here are some key concepts and features of an ORM:

+1. Object-Relational Mapping: The ORM framework maps the tables, columns, and relationships defined in a relational database to object-oriented models in the application code.
+It typically uses metadata and configuration to define the mappings between the database and the objects.

+2. Entity Classes: In an ORM, entity classes represent the objects in the application's domain model.
+Each entity class typically corresponds to a table in the database, and the properties of the class represent the columns of that table.
+The ORM framework handles the translation of data between these entity objects and the database records.

+3. CRUD Operations: An ORM provides a set of APIs or methods to perform Create, Read, Update, and Delete (CRUD) operations on the entities.
+Developers can use these APIs to insert new records, retrieve data based on certain criteria, update existing records, and delete records from the database, all using object-oriented syntax.

+4. Query Language: Most ORM frameworks include a query language that allows developers to express complex database queries using object-oriented syntax.
+This language often provides an abstraction over SQL and allows for more readable and maintainable code.

+5. Relationships and Associations: ORM frameworks handle relationships between entities, such as one-to-one, one-to-many, or many-to-many associations.
+They provide mechanisms to define and manage these relationships, ensuring data consistency and integrity.

+6. Database Abstraction: ORM frameworks abstract away the differences between different database vendors and provide a consistent interface for accessing data.
+This allows developers to write database-agnostic code and switch between different database systems with minimal effort.

+7. Data Validation and Constraints: ORM frameworks often include mechanisms for validating data before it is persisted in the database.
+They can enforce constraints such as data types, uniqueness, and referential integrity to maintain data integrity.

+By using an ORM, developers can focus more on the business logic of their applications, rather than dealing with low-level database operations and SQL.
+ORM frameworks simplify data access, improve code organization, and promote rapid development by reducing the amount of boilerplate code required for database interactions.

+### ORM implementations

+Here's a list of popular ORM frameworks for various backend languages:

+For PHP:
+1. Laravel Eloquent
+2. Doctrine ORM
+3. Propel
+4. CakePHP ORM
+5. Phalcon ORM

+For Java:
+1. Hibernate
+2. EclipseLink
+3. Spring Data JPA
+4. MyBatis
+5. JOOQ

+For Python:
+1. SQLAlchemy
+2. Django ORM
+3. Peewee
+4. Pony ORM
+5. Tortoise ORM (async ORM for Python)

+For Ruby:
+1. ActiveRecord (part of Ruby on Rails)
+2. DataMapper
+3. Sequel
+4. ROM (Ruby Object Mapper)
+5. Hanami (formerly Lotus) Model

+For Node.js:
+1. Sequelize
+2. TypeORM
+3. Bookshelf.js
+4. Waterline
+5. Objection.js

+For C#:
+1. Entity Framework
+2. Dapper
+3. NHibernate
+4. LINQ to SQL
+5. LLBLGen Pro

+For Haskell:
+1. Persistent
+2. Opaleye
+3. Esqueleto
+4. Beam
+5. Groundhog

+For Rust:
+1. Diesel
+2. SQLx
+3. Rustorm
+4. Pencil
+5. Prisma

+For Go:
+1. GORM
+2. SQLBoiler
+3. Xorm
+4. Pop
+5. Upper.io

+For Elixir:
+1. Ecto
+2. Moebius
+3. Amnesia
+4. Scrivener Ecto
+5. Scribe

+For Clojure:
+1. HoneySQL
+2. Korma
+3. Yesql
+4. Crux
+5. Toucan

+These are just some of the popular ORM frameworks available for each backend language.
+Each ORM has its own features, syntax, and level of abstraction, so you can choose the one that best fits your project requirements and coding style.